Skip to Content Facebook Feature Image

 “I could only bring my clothes,” Amnat said.
 “I even forgot to lock my doors when I left.”

-Many took shelter in university halls, sitting or lying on thin mats, or in tents erected within their allotted space.
+Many took shelter in university halls, sitting or lying on thin mats or in tents erected within their allotted space.
 Music played to help relieve stress.
 Health officials checked on evacuees, while volunteers organized activities to entertain children.

 Thidarat Homhual also received a warning on Sunday to leave her home about 15 kilometers (9 miles) from the border.
-She teared up as she spoke about her pets she had to leave behind.
+She teared up as she spoke about the pets she had to leave behind.
 Her stay in a gymnasium with more than 500 others has been far from comfortable, but she said meals are provided, and support from officials and volunteers helped her cope.

 “Maybe because this isn’t the first time we’ve lived through something like this, I believe many of us can adapt.
-Although no one wants to adjust to living like this, I’ll just go with the flow, otherwise it would be too stressful,” she said.
+Although no one wants to adjust to living like this, I’ll just go with the flow.
+Otherwise, it would be too stressful,” she said.

 Across the border in Cambodia, life for evacuees has taken on a rugged rhythm.
 Many said they left in a hurry after hearing shots on Monday, seeking refuge mostly in an open field.